 By Peter Singer

-Peter Singer is Professor of Bioethics at Princeton University, Laureate Professor at the University of Melbourne, and founder of the non-profit organization The Life You Can Save.
-His books include Practical Ethics, One World Now, and The Most Good You Can Do.
+Peter Singer is Professor of Bioethics at Princeton University and founder of the charity The Life You Can Save.
+His books include Animal Liberation, Practical Ethics, One World Now, and The Life You Can Save.